robotheadache/predict2tensor/README.md

 `ssmodel` : The saved prediction model.

-`development` : python pickles, jupyter notebooks, and scripts needed in order to create the model.
+`development` :jupyter notebooks and scripts needed in order to create the model.
+The python pickle files required to run this yourself are too large to post on github.
+Instead, they can be found at <url here>

 ## Prerequisites
 Redis